 This document demonstrates that the Council takes capital and investment decisions in line with both corporate and service objectives.
-In this respect the Capital Programme has a strong focus on regeneration to support the Borough and our local economy and also delivering on our climate change action plan.
 In addition to which, despite a change in working habits due to the pandemic, buildings remain an important aspect of the operations of the Council.
 Many of these buildings are old and have historical significance.
 These premises are likely to require investment for them to be maintained and adapted to meet the needs of a modern workforce and carbon conscious Council.
 Therefore, a number of condition surveys will be undertaken on specific council properties to assist in the creation of a buildings management plan.
 Overall this will ensure that we properly take account of stewardship, value for money, prudence, sustainability and affordability.